Stability of fibrations over one-dimensional bases: Koll ar stability

 \subsubsection{Homogeneous polynomials}

 Suppose $V$ is an $n$-dimensional vector space and $G=\GL(V)$.
 Then $U=\Sym^d V$ is the space of degree $d$ homogeneous polynomials in $n$ variables.
 The group $G$ has exactly one character, namely the determinant $\chi=\det$.
 We take $\fD$ to be the discriminant divisor on $\PP(U)$.
 Then $\fD$ is a $G$-invariant section of $\cL=\cO(m)^{-\frac{m}{n}\chi}$, where $m=n(d-1)^{n-1}$ is the degree of the discriminant.
 We see that for $F\in R\otimes U$, with $F(0)\neq 0$, our definition of multiplicity of $F$ with respect to any one-parameter subgroup $\rho$ of $G$ coincides with Koll\'ar's definition of multiplicity.
-Furthermore, the Hilbert-Mumford-Koll\'ar index of $f$ with respect to $\rho$ is
+Furthermore, the Hilbert-Mumford-Koll\'ar index of $f$ with respect to $\rho$ acting in some basis of $V$ diagonally with weights $w_1,\dots, w_n$ is

-Summarizing, we conclude that our definition of $\fD$-stability in $\PP(\Sym^{d} V)$ coincides with Koll\'ar's definition of semistability for generically smooth families of degree $d$ hypersurfaces in $\PP^{n-1}$ as given in \cite[Definition (3.3)]{kollar-polynomials}.
+Summarizing, we conclude that our definition of $\fD$-semistability in $\PP(\Sym^{d} V)$ coincides with Koll\'ar's definition of semistability for generically smooth families of degree $d$ hypersurfaces in $\PP^{n-1}$ as given in \cite[Definition (3.3)]{kollar-polynomials}.